edimaudo/focusedfm/README.md

 # focusedfm

-focusedfm is a cool music tool that helps you focus and get more work done when you're busy.
+focusedfm is a productivity tool that helps you focus.
 It is built In line with the principle that playing regular lyrical music distracts rather than focuses the mind.

 ## Project Structure
 ```